ramos-ai/dla-bracis/frontend/README.md

 Reference **web client** for the [Data Labelling App (DLA)](https://github.com/ramos-ai/dla-bracis): a React single-page application for image **classification**, **object detection**, and **segmentation**, supervisor dashboards, and export configuration.

-Companion manuscript: *Image Annotation Tool for Dataset Generation and Export with Specialist Training* (BRACIS 2026).
+Companion manuscript: *Educational Annotation Systems for Computer Vision: Automatic Evaluation and Dataset Generation for Medical Applications* (BRACIS 2026).
 Backend API and evaluation logic live in the monorepo root; see the [main README](../README.md).

 ---